 As women, we have all been conditioned to believe certain things about our bodies and how we should act and look by our families, friends, and culture.
 Some of these ideas have perhaps served you well, while others have caused you pain.
 Body shaming and severe criticism are damaging, so if you experienced that growing up, there is no doubt that you want to raise your child differently.
 One of the most exciting parts about becoming a new mom is implementing new ideas and practices that directly and positively impact your unborn baby, you, and perhaps your entire family unit.
 I like to call it the two for one deal, meaning that when you are healthy and happy as a pregnant woman, your baby is sharing that same experience.

 2.)
 Make daily activity a part of your health plan (always but especially when pregnant).
 Start moving; it doesn’t have to be traditional exercise (although traditional exercise is wonderful for pregnant women).
 If you love to dance, do it.
 If swimming is you thing, jump in the pool.
 If you love nature, take a scenic hike.
-Women who have gestational diabetes and/or who are overweight during their pregnancy are more likely to birth babies who will experience those same conditions.
 Although there are some exercises that pregnant women should avoid (e.g., boxing) because of greater risk of injury, most exercises are complementary and encouraged.

 3.)
 Get involved with a like-minded/health conscious group with a leader who is reputable.
 Staying the course, especially when you have limited information, is difficult and a coach or group can offer support and information that you need in order to expand your health and that of your child.
 It can be a lot of fun when expectant moms come together, cheer each other on, and share experiences.
 It truly is heartwarming and makes many aspects of pregnancy less scary and more exciting.